Free tool · vetting

 Findings first, each one you can open

 fleetfax reads the public federal record for a carrier, reconciles it, and leads with what matters.
-Blocking issues are hard problems like an inactive authority or no insurance on file.
-Cautions are things worth a closer look.
-Several findings here only exist because we cross-reference sources, like trucks seen running under other carriers.
+Blocking issues are the hard ones — an inactive authority, no insurance on file.
+Serious issues are findings that are grave and still legal, so they get their own tier rather than reading as blockers.
+Cautions sit beneath both.
+Several findings here only exist because we cross-reference sources, like an officer who also appears on a carrier whose authority was pulled.
 Reading it.
 Blocking and caution describe the record, not a decision.
 Every finding opens to the data behind it, so you can judge it yourself.

 Where they operate